jdaif/slate/source/index.html.md

 Here is a detailed description of how to build a virtual environment in pycharm that is fully compatible with our API library and how to install the Miu Python API client:

-1. If you do not have a project for Miu Contracts, you can create one in pycharm.
+1. You can create a Miu Contracts  in pycharm.

 2. You can set up a virtual environment to install the dependencies for the Miu-API python without it being affected by general Python updates in your main Python enviroment.
 You can set up your virtual environment with your current Python version.
 4. Copy the requirements file to the script folder under the location directory of your virtual environment.
 C:\Users\[user]\PycharmProjects\Python2\venv\Scripts